srtager555/wrapping-letters-react/README.md

 2.2.1 Error when specialWrapp was not in component props resolved

+2.2.2 New documentation added with new customitation in "SpecialWrapp"

 ## News

 - Are you have a idea for the library?, share the idea in github(in issue section)